 You can incorporate the Button Swapping Set on other sheets so that it acts as a filter when a selection is made and/or add a filter dashboard action so that these buttons control the marks being shown on the dashboard.

-For more on this feature, watch An Introduction to Tableau Dashboard Actions at Playfair Data TV.
+For more on this feature, watch An Introduction to Tableau Dashboard Actions on Playfair+.

 Thanks for reading,